By Nava Atlas | On | Comments (0)

 Dame Rebecca West became increasingly frail and lost eyesight in her last years.
 She basically died of old age in 1983, at the age of 90, still bemoaning the fraught relationship with her son on her deathbed.

-William Shawn, then the editor-in-chief of The New Yorker, said of her upon learning of her death: “Rebecca West was one of the giants and will have a lasting place in English literature.
+William Shawn, then the editor-in-chief of The New Yorker, wrote upon learning of her death: “Rebecca West was one of the giants and will have a lasting place in English literature.
 No on in this century wrote more dazzling prose, or had more wit, or looked at the intricacies of human character and the ways of the world more intelligently.”
 All that said, along with the many accolades she received in her lifetime, is her legacy secure?
 Is she still as widely read as she deserves to be?

 More about Rebecca West on this site